jsb1138/Rhubarb-Pie/README.md

 Will run the app locally in your default browser.

+**Note: the joystick is designed for strictly mobile platforms and will crash a browser instance*

 ### `ionic build`

 Builds the app for production to the `build` folder.\